 © 1981 Words and Music by Paul Simon

 Alleviate with AIM

 The nutrition you add to your dietary intake can also help to alleviate allergy symptoms.
-LeafGreens and CoCoa LeafGreens contain kale, arugula, Swiss chard and spinach, all of which are natural sources of quercetin.
+CoCoa LeafGreens contain kale, arugula, Swiss chard and spinach, all of which are natural sources of quercetin.
 This plant flavonoid is recognized for its antioxidant activity and anti-allergic properties.

 Quercetin naturally inhibits the release of histamines.2 For most people, pollen is harmless.
 But for those who suffer from seasonal allergies, the immune system identifies pollen as something harmful to the body, so it releases chemicals—histamines—to get rid of it, creating inflammation and allergy symptoms.

 Increasing your intake of quercetin-rich vegetables and concentrates such as CoCoa LeafGreens may help to correct this inflammatory response to a perceived threat.